 While fluffing my rat’s nest to look like Marilyn Monroe on a homeless hair day, he’d inevitably ask, “Ya seen ya Mawmie yet this trip?
 You could land a helicopta on that ass!”

-Honey’s insults were usually followed by a brief guttural laugh, most often a startling one-syllable, “HA!”
+Honey’s insults were usually followed by a startling one-syllable, “HA!”

 Mawmaw believed God was punishing her, and was therefore deeply ashamed of Honey.
 When Honey was a child, Mawmaw brought him to the family doctor and said, “Fix him.” – Great way to start a life!